-This draft AAP was publicized and made available for public comment for a 30-day public comment period beginning February 18, 2022.
-The document will be available in paper form in the City's Library at the

-Information Desk and a link emailed to the Continuum of Care, National Association for the Advancement of Colored People, City of Salem Human Rights Commission members, Community Action Agency, Salvation Army, St. Francis Shelter, United Way, Women at the Well, Family Promise, Mano A Mano, Seed of Faith Ministry and Union Gospel Mission for sharing with their members and other interested partners.
-The Salem City Council will hold a public hearing on the proposed activities April 25, 2022.
+This draft AAP was publicized and made available for public comment for a 30-day public comment period beginning March 10, 2023.
+The document was made available in paper form in the City's Library at the Information Desk and a link emailed to the Continuum of Care (CoC), National Association for the Advancement of Colored People (NAACP), City of Salem Human Rights Commission members, Community Action Agency (CAA), Salvation Army, St. Francis Shelter, United Way, Women at the Well, Family Promise, Mano A Mano, Seed of Faith Ministry and Union Gospel Mission for sharing with their members and other interested partners.